 Disclosure: Any links to Wise in this post are affiliate links.
 That means if you click them and sign up, we can get a commission at no extra cost to you!

-Essentially they allow you to send/receive money via international bank transfers.
+Enter Wise, previously Transferwise: The payment software that allows you to send/receive money via international bank transfers.

-We were hesitant at first but decided that we could afford the sign-up fee and if successful it would be pretty much covered by the savings we made during our first transfer through Wise.
+We were hesitant at first but decided that we could afford the sign-up fee and, if successful, it would pretty much be covered by the savings we made during our first transfer through Wise.

-Signing Up For Wise
+Signing Up and Getting Started with Wise

 We made a free business account — you can sign up here.

-Our first concern was that once the money was in the Wise account from a client that we wouldn’t be able to ‘withdraw’ it to our local South African bank account.
+Our first concern was that once the money was in the Wise account from a client we wouldn’t be able to ‘withdraw’ it to our local South African bank account.

 We contacted their support and were quickly put through on their live chat to Ajay, who was extremely helpful and shared some more resources about ZAR, USD, and more international transactions that put our concerns at ease.
 You just EFT yourself the money, who’d have thought?